 TRON: Legacy (2010) Directed by Joseph Kosinski.
 With Jeff Bridges, Garret Hedlund, Olivia Wilde, Bruce Boxleitner and Michael Sheen.

 Sadly, TRON: Legacy isn’t as smart as it ought to be.
-Where ‘The Matrix’ was an incisive, yet wildly entertaining allegory on our day-to-day interaction with technology, TRON sidelines depth in favour of eye-popping visuals.
+Where The Matrix was an incisive, wildly entertaining allegory on our day-to-day interaction with technology, TRON side-lines depth in favour of eye-popping visuals.
 That said, the production design is a beautifully realised updating of the 1982 world-inside-a-world.
 A place of sleek, clinical efficiency.
 A place where Jeff Bridges is God.

 The soundtrack, provided by ‘tech-noir’ masters, Daft Punk, adds beauty and depth to the already stunning visuals.
-However, a nightclub appearance by the pair, in which they are asked by Michael Sheen’s to up the tempo of the music for an action scene is guilty of clumsy, fourth wall breakage.
+However, a nightclub appearance by the pair, in which they are asked by Michael Sheen to up the tempo of the music for an action scene is guilty of clumsy, fourth wall breakage.
 Moreover, Sheen’s overacting turn has the whiff of a bad Dr Who screen test.

 It could be said that TRON: Legacy is a $170m, two hour Daft Punk music video.
 It’s beautiful to look at, but there’s not enough going on.
 Olivia Wilde adds a little vulnerability, and Jeff Bridges’ dual turn as good guy and bad lends some otherwise lacking heft, but the hero’s journey feels too generic to thrill.
 Overall, despite some good elements, it feels like a perfect opportunity squandered.
 3/5